 - Roosevelt Addiction Institute, NYC

 “Jill is one of the most intuitively knowledgeable teachers I know.
 She combines science and spirituality, seen and unseen, in ways that are practical and accessible.
-Having Jill teach my patients meditation and yoga has been an incredible support in their healing.
+Having Jill teach my patients meditation and movement practices has been an incredible support in their healing.
 I can’t recommend her highly enough”.
 Dr. Mark Hyman, Founder and Director of the Ultra Wellness Center, and Director of the Center for Integrative Medicine, Cleveland Clinic